Book Projects

 Dr. Mehdizadeh’s monograph-in-progress, Translating Persia in Early Modern English Writing, argues that England shaped its vision for imperial progress according to its fantasies of Persia in the early modern literary imagination.
 Popular early modern English literature, including translations of classical texts and biblical commentary about the ancient Achaemenid empire (550–330 BCE) taught English readers that Persia was always meant to be superseded by more enlightened civilizations.
 Early modern dramatic literature, poetry, epics, and atlases represented Persia within this supersessionary logic, continually rehearsing Persia’s fall as an ideological origin point for England’s imperial future.
 But this attempt to “Englysh” Persia—to make it accessible by rendering it legible according to English desires—ultimately failed to yield sustained intimacy with the Safavid empire (1501-1722 CE).
 The Safavid shahs whom English travelers encountered on their journeys to Persia refused every attempt at an exclusive Anglo-Persian trade agreement.
 Far from an inert empire in ruins, Safavid Persia was a thriving metropolis that forced English rulers to direct their global ambitions elsewhere, further delaying England’s already belated attempts at mercantile and imperial expansion.

 “Robert Sherley and the Persian Habit.”
 England’s Asian Renaissance, edited by Su Fang Ng and Carmen Nocentelli.
-University of Delaware Press, forthcoming 2021.
+University of Delaware Press, 2021.
+55-78.

 “Othello in Harlem: Transforming Theater in Djanet Sears’ Harlem Duet.”
 Shakespeare and Black America, Special Issue of Journal of American Studies, edited by Patricia Cahill and Kim F. Hall, 54:1 (2020): 12-18.